arghsenic/arghsenic/README.md

     <p>i don't care about copying/inspo! neither the ponies i make nor the game holds much value to me lol</p>
     <p>please ask for c+h ... i would rather sit with someone i have spoken to atleast once than not at all</p>
     <p>i'm on the first safe server and i most often sit at docks, occasionally in other areas if i get bored</p>
+    <p>don't be afraid to interact i am very nice and kind!!! don't be scared it's ok!!!</p>
     <p>for other info, see my rentry!</p>
   </details>
 </div>